 The following stages have repeatedly been observed with new GlideCyclists

 Once a new GlideCyclist is able to run smoothly for at least a few miles, with a relaxed, upright posture, and can make strap adjustments fairly easily, it is time to work on hill climbing.
-We recommend finding a medium grade (not too steep at first), approximately ¼ mile paved incline.
+We recommend finding a medium grade (not too steep at first), approximately ¼ mile paved incline…the steeper the better.

 Practice setting up straps to run up the hill and coast down.
-Repeat one or more times.
+Repeat as many times as you can.
+It is a great workout to go up and ride down…no pain descending!!
 Try this two times per week until it becomes much easier.
 It shouldn’t take long for your hill climbing technique and confidence to significantly improve.
 Be sure that when running uphill, you are actually gliding vs. walking/bouncing uphill.
 When you glide uphill correctly with most of your weight in the saddle assembly vs. your feet, it feels smooth and often fast.
-If you are not certain, watch the training videos, have someone watch you or contact an experienced trainer.
+If you are not certain, watch the training videos, have someone watch you or contact an experienced trainer with a video of you climbing.
+You will feel the quad and calf muscles working hard in climbing.

 Note at this stage, you may still find yourself fussing or experimenting with straps to obtain the right leg height and tilt for climbing and may not feel that every strap adjustment is as smooth as you would like.
 Do not worry as this is normal.
 Practice will improve your adjustments and make GlideCycling even more fun.